-According to the 2022 annual report of the Social Security Board of Trustees, the surplus in the trust funds that disburse retirement, disability and other Social Security benefits will be depleted by 2035.
-That's one year later than the trustees projected in their 2021 report.
+According to the 2023 annual report of the Social Security Board of Trustees, the surplus in the trust funds that disburse retirement, disability and other Social Security benefits will be depleted by 2034.
+That's one year earlier than the trustees projected in their 2022 report.

 That does not mean Social Security will no longer be around; it means the system will exhaust its cash reserves and will be able to pay out only what it takes in year-to-year in Social Security taxes.
 If this comes to pass, Social Security would be able to pay about 80 percent of the benefits to which retired and disabled workers are entitled.

-- 3.5 percent came from income taxes Social Security recipients pay on their benefits.
+- 4 percent came from federal income taxes some Social Security recipients pay on their benefits.

-The trust funds had $2.85 trillion in reserves at the end of 2021, but benefit payments going out are increasingly outstripping income, thanks to demographic and actuarial trends.
-While the boomers are swelling the ranks of retirees (and living, and collecting benefits, longer), lower birth rates in subsequent generations mean there are fewer workers paying into Social Security.
+The trust funds had $2.83 trillion in reserves at the end of 2022, but benefit payments going out are increasingly outstripping income, thanks to demographic and actuarial trends.
+While the boomers are swelling the ranks of retirees (and living longer, thus collecting benefits longer), lower birth rates in subsequent generations mean there are fewer workers paying into Social Security.

 Keep in mind